 6. Copy and paste the rules (if you’d like to) in your post.
 The more people who join in, the more new bloggers you’ll meet and the bigger your community will get!

 7. As a suggestion, tag your post “SoCS” and/or “#SoCS” for more exposure and more views.

 8. Have fun!

-An open minded, tree-hugging Christian, former counselor, and life-long lover of animals, I'm returning to my creative roots and have published my first book: Trust the Timing, A Memoir of Finding Love Again as well as the short version: From Loneliness to Love.
+An open minded, tree-hugging Jesus follower, former counselor, and life-long lover of animals, I'm returning to my creative roots and have published my first book: Trust the Timing, A Memoir of Finding Love Again as well as the short version: From Loneliness to Love.